justinlietz93/RCoT/README.md

      - FAISS for local vector storage
    - **Traditional Databases**:
      - PostgreSQL with pgvector
-     - MongoDB for document storage
+     - Local storage for documents
      - Redis for caching

 4. **Learning Pipeline Components**